zschreib1/Xplayn-content-management-system/README.md

 Handles the URL schemes and the API routes for the web app.

 - *views.py*
-Contains the Python functions that take the web requests and return Http response or Json responses or render HTML templates.
-The other functions handle the API’s querying of the database: *newstory*, *newchapter*.
+Contains the Python functions that handle the API’s querying of the database: *newstory*, *newchapter*.